-As far as the current system does not foresee any binding advisory role and therefore does not formally acknowledge legal weight to the AC's advice, there is a risk that the whole system remains flawed with no clear commitment from stakeholders unless there is a step up on the next CFP reform.
-The influence of the ACs in shaping the EU decision making process in the field of fisheries management, despite its gradual increase over the course of the last 10 years, still remains relatively limited.
+As far as the current system does not foresee any binding advisory role and therefore legal weight to the AC's advices, there is a risk that the whole system remains flawed with no clear commitment from stakeholders unless there is a step up on the next CFP reform, as their influence in the EU decision making process in the field of fisheries management, although increased substantially in the course of the last 10 years, still remains relatively limited.

-Without expecting a radical change in the future CFP basic regulation, good practises are worth to be underlined.
-It clearly appears that for some issues, the EC services are recipient of the LDAC's advice but do not put any specific attention to the iterative consultation process that the LDAC is carrying out other.
-In general terms, the EC simply attend LDAC meetings as per invitation In other cases, the EC civil servants or DG MARE units might be committed to work with the LDAC, sharing opinions or requesting specific advice through informal and bilateral technical preparatory meetings, for example in relation to UNGA processes and resolutions or certain RFMOs such as NAFO.
-The latter is clearly giving the best use of the Advisory Council as its members are in capacity to give inputs and compromising on direct and specific requests from the EC civil servant in the course of the legislative proposal.
+Without expecting a much needed but uncertain change in the future basic regulation, good practises are worth to be underlined.
+It clearly appears that for some issues, the EC services are recipient of the LDAC's advice but do not put any specific attention to the consultation process the LDAC is carrying other than attending LDAC meetings as per invitation In other cases, the EC civil servants or DG MARE units might be committed to work with the LDAC, sharing opinions or requesting specific advice through informal and bilateral technical preparatory meetings, for example in relation to UNGA processes and resolutions or certain RFMOs such as NAFO The latter is clearly giving the best use of the Advisory Council as its members are in capacity to give inputs and compromising on direct and specific requests from the EC civil servant in the course of the legislative proposal.

-The current functioning and dynamic of submission of LDAC advice/answers from the EC is perceived as quite rigid (8 week period for answering with no questions or interim clarification); hierarchical (any answer has to go through the different ladder rungs of the DG MARE); and limiting a wider potential of cooperation between the EC and the LDAC.
+The current functioning advices/answers from the EC is quite rigid, hierarchical (any answer has to go through the different ladder rungs of the DG MARE) and limiting the potential of cooperation between the EC and the LDAC.

-"The Commission consultation1 process includes implicitly a process of cooperation between AC members.
+"The Commission consultation process includes implicitly a process of cooperation between AC members.
 Consultation and cooperation are two different participation processes.
 A consultation is usually limited to collecting stakeholders' opinions without seeking agreement between them.
 In comparison, a cooperation process is more interactive and implies a back and forth exchange of ideas between participating stakeholders and the authorities initiating the cooperation process until an agreement is reached.
-In the case of the RACs, the EC asks members to cooperate until they reach an agreement between themselves, but does not engage itself to give any guaranty the agreement will be taken into account".
+In the case of the RACs, the Commission asks members to cooperate until they reach an agreement between themselves, but does not engage itself to give any guaranty the agreement will be taken into account1".